drmingdrmer/opencache/doc/src/arch/storage-model.md

 ## Write

-A cache server does not need strict data durability, thus when new data is written(key, chunk, or access data), it does not have to fsync at once.
+A cache server does not need strict data durability, thus when new data is written(object or access data), it does not have to fsync at once.

 For different kind of data, the fsync policies are:

-- Keys: Keys files are fsync-ed for every `k MB`(where `k` is a configurable parameter).
+- Access and ChunkIndex: are fsync-ed for every `k MB`(where `k` is a configurable parameter).
 A checksum record has to be written before fsync.
 Since on disk data still has to be internally consistent.
 The checksum record contains checksum of the `k MB` data except itself.

-  In other words, Keys file are split into several `k MB` segment.
+  In other words, Access and ChunkIndex files are split into several `k MB` segment.

-- Access data is similar to Keys files.

 - Chunks is different: Every chunk contains a checksum of itself.
     Chunk files is fsync-ed periodically.